 Here are the best wine refrigerators for every lifestyle.

-What We Like: Well priced, good capacity, adjustable shelves
+What We Love: Well priced, generous capacity, adjustable shelves

 An LED digital display helps you set the fridge at an exact temperature between 41 and 64 degrees.
 The reversible door is slightly tinted to protect your wine from light but is transparent enough to see the wood fronts of the wire racks.
 One setback is that this fridge is a single-zone unit, meaning that whites and reds will be kept at the same temperature.
-But considering the capacity, this fridge is a great value.
+But considering the capacity, this fridge has an amazing value.

 Dimensions (DxWxH): 23.4 x 23.4 x 34.25 inches | Capacity: 52 bottles | Temperature Range: 41 to 64 degrees

-What We Like: Custom look, wooden shelving, high-tech extras
+What We Love: Custom look, two temperature zones, high-tech extras

-This luxurious KitchenAid fridge holds up to 46 standard Bordeaux-sized bottles and offers a number of bells and whistles, to boot.
+This luxurious KitchenAid fridge holds up to 46 standard-sized bottles and offers a number of bells and whistles to boot.
+The shelves provide room for 8 Bordeaux-size bottles on each of the five upper racks and 6 Champagne-style bottles on the lower rack.
 Two temperature-controlled zones allow for a differentiation between storage temperature and serving temperature, and a motion-activated LED lighting system turns on upon approach.

-The hidden hinges on this undercounter 5-cubic-foot model offer a more customized look for your kitchen, which also will sit flush with your cabinets.
-Racks are made from wood, offering a luxurious aesthetic.
+The hidden hinges on this under-counter 5-cubic-foot model offer a more customized look for your kitchen, which also will sit flush with your cabinets.
+Racks are SatinGlide full-extension metal-front shelves for easy use with a luxurious aesthetic.
 A temperature monitoring system will activate if the fridge reaches 70 degrees for more than four hours, making sure that wines are well protected.

-What We Don't Like: Only holds 24 bottles, single-zone
+What We Don't Love: Only holds 24 bottles, single-zone

-This affordably priced 24-bottle freestanding wine cooler has an adjustable temperature control with a single-zone range of 41 to 64 degrees.
+This affordably priced 24-bottle freestanding wine cooler has an adjustable temperature control with a single-zone range of 41 to 65 degrees.
 The unit’s see-through door and LED interior lighting make finding what you’re looking for much easier, especially if it's your one bottle of white wine among 23 bottles of red.
-Seven shelves help to keep the space organized.
+Four shelves and extra space at the bottom help to keep the space organized.

-A mid-sized model, this 2.3-cubic-foot fridge is a good fit for people with smaller homes or who are just starting their wine collection, although it’s a flexible unit overall.
-A couple of drawbacks is that door isn't reversible for the left-handed and it's missing a high-temperature alarm.
+A mid-sized model, this 2.3-cubic-foot fridge is an ideal fit for people with smaller homes or who are just starting their wine collection, although it’s a flexible unit overall.
+A couple of drawbacks: the door isn't reversible for the left-handed, and it's missing a high-temperature alarm.

 Related: The Best Mini Fridges